fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## June 29 (SATURDAY)
-Obviously there is no meeting today, but it's officially the last day of the summer term, so all work is due.
+Obviously there is no meeting today, but it's officially the last day of our summer term, so all work is due.
 Let me know if you need a few extra days, but that's all I can offer since grades are due early the following week.
 - DUE: Food writing analysis essay (10 points) [instructions](food-writing-essay)
 - DUE: Digital Food History analysis (12 points) [instructions](website-analysis)